haroonaiqbal/haroonaiqbal/README.md

 - 👋 Hi, I’m @haroonaiqbal
-- Self-studying, learning on my own time to hopefully become a full stack web developer!
+- Self-studying, learning on my own for now.
 - Currently focusing on Python, basic experience with CSS and HTML